Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

 3. It's the Little Things: Creating Big Moments in Your Home Through The Stylish Small Stuff by Susanna Salk

-This book features beautiful design details and arrangements that give a home its personality from the world’s top designers, such as Bunny Williams, Alessandra Branca, John Derian, and others.
+This book features beautiful design details and arrangements that fill a home with personality.
+Design advice from the world’s top designers, such as Bunny Williams, Alessandra Branca, John Derian, and others come directly to you through this incredible set of guidelines for home design.

-Salk gives design tips to add richness and personality to any interior, like adding trims and tassels, an upholstered chair in a corner, or an artistic mirror in an entry hall.
+Salk shares design tips from her own home to add richness and personality to any interior, like adding trims and tassels, an upholstered chair in a corner, or an artistic mirror in an entry hall.
 To surround ourselves with things we love.

 If you love decorating and want to take your home to a whole new level, this is definitely a book you want to read.